SkyeWrenbrook/credential-manager-cpp/README.md

 - Managing structured data using C++ vectors
 - Building a menu-driven CLI application
 - Handling user input and its limitations (e.g., issues with spaces)
-- Understanding the importance of secure password storage (e.g., hashing and encryption)
+- Understanding the importance of secure password storage
 - Recognizing the need for hashing/encryption and file persistence

 ## Build and Run